baselm/capstoneproject/README.md

 - Step 4: Create a MySQL RDS database instance 00:13:15
 - Step 5: Create an Application Load Balancer 00:20:53
 - Step 6: Importing the data into the RDS database 00:25:18
+- Step 7: Configure the system parameters in Parameter Store Systems Manager 00:38:20

 # Step 0:  Inspect the archtecture
 - check the example VPC